Make the ultimate defensive play

 - If you’re a woman between 45-54 years old, you should get a mammogram every year

-- If you’re a woman over 55 years old, you can switch to mammograms every other year
+- If you’re a woman over 55 years old, you can switch to mammograms every other year or choose to continue yearly mammograms; screening should continue as long as a woman is in good health and is expected to live at least 10 more years

 - If you’re a woman at high risk† of breast cancer, talk to your doctor about screening based on your personal history